thomasabishop/eolas/Hardware/Binary/Why_computers_use_binary.md

 ## From circuits to programs

-The following breaks down how we get from the binary number system → electrical circuits → to computer programs:
+The following breaks down how we get from the binary number system to electrical circuits to computer programs:

 1. ”Data”= a piece or pieces of **information**